 Kevin, Wellman, CEO of the Chartered Institute of Plumbing & Heating Engineering (CIPHE) said, “Councils currently have no legal requirement to provide public toilets, and so when budgets need to be cut, the humble loo is normally top of the list.
 We believe this is fundamentally wrong.
 Public toilets should not be a luxury, they are a necessity, especially for the elderly, disabled and those with health issues such as Crohn’s disease or Irritable Bowel Syndrome.
 For those requiring changing facilities, parents and carers need somewhere safe, hygienic and well equipped with adequate changing tables and disposal facilities for nappies and wipes.”

 “Public toilets provide dignity, independence and safety, they also protect public health.
 Vital to local economies, public toilets allow people access our high streets and tourist attractions, who may otherwise be unable to visit without adequate facilities.
 For many, access to clean and well-maintained public lavatories makes the difference between being isolated indoors, to being able to leave the house to complete basic everyday tasks.
-Public toilets are not only a lifeline to many in our communities, but they fulfill a basic human need.”
+Public toilets are not only a lifeline to many in our communities, but they fulfil a basic human need.”

 And so with World Toilet Day taking place on 19thNovember, the Chartered Institute of Plumbing and Heating Engineering is calling on Government and councils across the nation to recognise the importance of public toilets.
 In particular it us urging councils to find the funds to keep these vital facilities open.